sensu/sensu-docs-legacy/docs/1.0/quick-start/learn-sensu-basics.md

 #### SUMMARY {#exercise-1-summary}

-**How does client registration work?** In practice, client registrations happens when the Sensu server processes a client `keepalive` for a client that is not already registered in the Sensu client registry (based on the configured client `name` or `source` attribute).
+**How does client registration work?** In practice, client registrations happen when the Sensu server processes a client `keepalive` for a client that is not already registered in the Sensu client registry (based on the configured client `name` or `source` attribute).